CS222-UIUC/course-project-team-47/README.md

 4. Run the application using `npm start`.
 5. Access the web application at `http://localhost:3000`.

-## Troubleshooting

-### Problem 1: MySQL Port Conflict
-If you have MySQL installed on your machine and it is using the default port 3306, change the port number in the `.env` file to avoid conflicts.

 ## Code Overview

 The application's main file `app.js` consists of the following sections: